garuda-linux/infrastructure-nix/docs/src/general.md

 - [statix](https://github.com/nerdypepper/statix)
 - [yamllint](https://github.com/adrienverge/yamllint)

-It is recommended to run `pre-commit run --all-files` before committing any files.
+It is recommended to run `pre-commit run --all-files` before trying to commit changes.
 Then use `cz commit` to generate a `commitizen` complying commit message.

 ## CI/CD

-We have used pull-/push-based mirroring for this git repository.
-This allows easy access to Renovate without having to run a custom instance mirroring changes to both GitHub and GitLab.
-The following tasks have been automated as of now:
+We have used pull-/push-based mirroring for this git repository, which allows easy access to Renovate without having to run a custom instance of it.
+The following tasks have been implemented as of now:

 - `nix flake check` runs for every labeled PR and commit on main.
 - [Renovate](https://renovatebot.com/) periodically checks `docker-compose.yml` and other supported files for version updates.
 It has a [dependency dashboard](https://github.com/garuda-linux/infrastructure-nix/issues/5) as well as the [developer interface](https://developer.mend.io/github/garuda-linux/infrastructure-nix) to check logs of individual runs.
 Minor updates appear as grouped PRs while major updates are separated from those.
 Note that this only applies to the GitHub side.
-- Deployment of our mdBook-based documentation to Cloudflare pages.
+- Deployment of our [mdBook-based](https://github.com/rust-lang/mdBook) documentation to Cloudflare pages.

+Workflows will generally only be executed if a relevant file has been changed, eg. `nix flake check` won't run if only the README was changed.

 ## Monitoring